 - Side menubar toggle: This toggles the side menu, allowing you to focus on the data presented in the dashboard.
 The side menu provides access to features unrelated to a Dashboard such as Users, Organizations, and Data Sources.

 - Dashboard dropdown: This dropdown shows you which Dashboard you are currently viewing, and allows you to easily switch to a new Dashboard.
-From here you can also create a new Dashboard, Import existing Dashboards, and manage Dashboard playlists.
+From here you can also create a new Dashboard or folder, Import existing Dashboards, and manage Dashboard playlists.

 - Star Dashboard: Star (or unstar) the current Dashboard.
 Starred Dashboards will show up on your own Home Dashboard by default, and are a convenient way to mark Dashboards that you’re interested in.